philipbrown/money/README.md

 `Money` is a PHP class that allows you to easily work with money within your application including it's value and currency.
 Each currency has it's associated information encapsulated with a seperate `Currency` class.

-Values are reperesented as integers in cents to avoid floating point rounding errors.
+Values are represented as integers in cents to avoid floating point rounding errors.

 Return values are immutable value objects.